coinwise-io/zrobank-doc-api/docs/overview/introduction.md

 # Overview

-Zro Bank is a Brazilian digital bank and cryptocurrency exchange, blockchain-based.
-With our proprietary technology, we build financial services for you and your business.
+Zro Bank is a Brazilian digital bank and cryptocurrency exchange based on blockchain technology.
+We build financial services for customers and their businesses using proprietary technology.

 ** ZRO FOR BUSINESS ** - Made for your company